ktomk/pipelines/doc/PIPELINES-VARIABLE-REFERENCE.md

 call makes not much sense as it would be set for every script, and not the deployment script only.

-However:

-Some variables which are valid per project and which are marked "currently unsupported" above do make sense to be put into the auto-loading environment files (`.env` and `.env.dist`).
-As long as their values are *not* considered a secret, they can be added to `.env.dist` which's intention is to be committed in the project repository.
-Otherwise, instead of poisoning your local environment, project secrets *can* be put into the private `.env` file as long as you consider files on your local system safe for storage (if your computer is connected to the internet this might not be the case and might be a short-cumming with the overall Atlassian Bitbucket Cloud Pipelines Plugin anyways).
+*However:* Some variables which are valid per project and which are marked "currently unsupported" above do make sense to be put into the auto-loading environment files (`.env` and `.env.dist`).
+As long as their values are *not* considered a secret, they can be added including the values to `.env.dist` which intention is to be committed in the project repository (see your VCS/SCMs' documentation, e.g. [for `git` see git-ignore][GIT-IGNORE] \[GIT-IGNORE]).

+Otherwise, instead of poisoning your local environment, project secrets *can* be put into the private `.env` file (or any other `*.env` file via the `--env-file` option).

+This is as long as you consider your local system safe (if your computer is connected to the internet this might not be the case and might be an overall short-coming with the Atlassian Bitbucket Cloud Pipelines Plugin, take care [!] as *Secured Variables* are just *masked* and can be read by any user who has write access to a Bitbucket repository - similar to read access on a/your local system).

 ### Dealing w/ Secrets as Variable Values

-For secret values, put them into the `.env` file only (if at all) which's intention is to *not* be committed in the project repository.
+For secret environment parameters, put them into the `.env` file only (or other `.env` files - if at all) which by intention is/are *not* to be committed in the project repository.

-However:

-*Required* variables (with secrets) *should* be added with their name *only* to `.env.dist` file which is the project distribution so that it is documented that these variables *are* required (this can be very helpful to document which secrets are needed).
+However: *Required* variables (with secrets) *should* be added with their name *only* to `.env.dist` file which is the project distribution parameter definition so that it clearly is documented which variables *are* required (this can be very helpful to document which secrets are needed and for non-secret what [sane] defaults are).

-### Environment File Example Configuration
+### Example Configuration of an Environment File

-Example configuration in a git based project with "dot env" files as they work w/ the pipelines utility.
+*Example configuration in a git based project with "dot env" files as they work w/ the pipelines utility:*

 The pipelines utility adheres to environment files as by the Docker project.
-That is mainly b/c it is highly dependent on the Docker client utility but also the environment file-format in the Docker project ships with all needed features: variable definition, variable import and comments.
+That is mainly b/c it is highly dependent on the Docker client utility and the environment file-format in the Docker project ships with all needed features:

+* **environment variables**,
+* environment parameter **imports** / **definitions** and
+* **comments** .

 The following example consists of three files: First a `.gitignore` file that takes care that no environment files but `.env.dist` is getting committed to the git repository.

-This is necessary as these files might contain secrets (even in plain text) which *should never* go into the projects history.
+This is necessary as these files might contain secrets (even in plain text) which *should never* go into the projects history (applies to `git`-utility managed projects only for `.gitignore` see your VCS utility if different for similar options).

-The file intended to be committed is the `.env.dist` file.
+From `pipelines` perspective, the file intended to be committed is the `.env.dist` file.
 It should contain all major variables but no secrets.
-This is possible by writing down the variable name only.
+This is possible by writing down the *variable (parameter) name* **only**.
 One such variable in the example is `AWS_ACCESS_KEY_ID`.
 The key-id and the access key are considered a secret in the following example.

 The `.env` file then (can) contain private information if ok persisted in the local file-system.
-Different dot env files can be provided w/ the `--env-file <path>` option of the `pipelines` (or `docker`) utility.
+Different *dot-env* files can be provided w/ the `--env-file <path>` option of the `pipelines` (or `docker`) utility.